SylvesterK-code/recipe-sharing-platform5/README.md

 ## close session once the user logged out
 ## url to a page should not work when a user did not login except homepage
 ## user should not be able to delete a recipe he/she did not add. show the user message "cannot delete"

+// recipe detail

+✔ Only the person who created the recipe can:

+✏️ Edit

+🗑️ Delete

+❌ Everyone else:

+Cannot see the buttons

+Cannot delete even with manual URL

+Gets a permission warning

+Add likes & comments system